Guaranteed Savings Plan

 - Eligible to earn free tuition discounts through the SAGE Scholars Tuition Rewards program

-Financial data is available in the PA 529 College Savings Program Annual Report (web version).
+Financial data is available in the PA 529 College and Career Savings Program Annual Report (web version).
 See current investment performance for the PA 529 Investment Plan.

 529 QuickView Access.
 PA 529 QuickView is a data-delivery website that gives you immediate online access to your clients' PA 529 IP accounts.
 No more sorting through stacks of paper, fumbling through files or waiting for the latest account information to be mailed.

 PA 529 QuickView is easy to use and password-protected, so only authorized personnel have access to your clients' information.
 Learn more about PA 529 QuickView.

 Additional Resources.
 Let the PA 529 do the work.
 Communicating with your clients about education savings should be part of a comprehensive financial relationship, and the PA 529 team is a valuable resource.
 Whether it is supplying your office with program material or conducting an exclusive presentation, we're here to help.

 Working with a PA 529 program representative provides financial professionals with direct access to program information, and gives your clients FREE online enrollment in the PA 529 GSP.
 To learn more, email us at PA529@patreasury.gov.